 Perhaps no baseball position has a greater risk of serious injury than the outfield positions does.
 Communication among outfielders, and between outfielders and infielders, is paramount to avoiding serious injuries from collisions.
 These communication skills should include the understanding of which player has the right of way when two players both call for balls, so players know when to allow the other player to make the catch.
 This communication should be one of the first thing youth coaches address at the lower levels of baseball, so the risk of injury reduces.

-It is necessary that baseball coaches teach pitchers to be in good fielding position and to expect balls to come at them after delivery, so they avoid injury from batted balls.
+It is necessary that baseball coaches teach pitchers to be in good fielding position and to expect balls to come at them after delivery, so they avoid winding up on the injured list from batted balls.
 Being so close to home, batted balls come quickly, and hits to the heart and head area may lead to serious injury.

 Batters are always at risk of pitched balls striking them, so coaches should coach players in the correct manner of avoiding that injury risk by turning away from balls in the correct manner.
 Finally, coaches must help all players learn to stand in areas that do not obstruct runners' paths to the next base, as collisions often occur in this manner at the youth levels, until players understand where they should stand when balls are not coming to them, also.